 For more information, read our full Ink Business Unlimited review.

-The Blue Business Plus Credit Card from American Express is a great option for businesses expecting a lot of big purchases.
-With this card, you will have a 0% intro APR for 12 months on purchases, then 18.24% to 26.24% (variable).
+The Blue Business Plus Credit Card from American Express is a great option for businesses expecting a lot of big purchases because it provides an intro APR offer on purchases.

 Annual fee: $0 (Terms apply)